 Designing Your Own Stickers

 It has never been easier to design and make your own stickers in custom shapes.
-Located in the United Kingdom, Handy Labels can print, cut and deliver custom stickers printed with any design and get it to you in less than 2 working days, now that’s impressive!
+Located in the United Kingdom, Handy Labels can print, cut and deliver bespoke stickers printed with any design and get it to you in less than 2 working days, now that’s impressive!

 With our free online sticker creator at your disposal and support staff ready to assist over chat, phone or email, as well as our extensive guides, tools, videos and tutorials.
 Getting the exact result that you need has never been easier.

 We get asked many questions about our quality sticker label printing, we’re sure you will gain some clarity from our helpful guide below.

-Can My Stickers Be Any Custom Shape Or Size?
+Can My Stickers Be Any Shape Or Size?

 Yes for sure, any shape is possible.
 They will need to be made from one of our vinyl materials rather than paper (as paper shapes and sizes are only available as templates), this adds to the durability and adds other benefits too, like waterproofing, without significantly changing the price.

 How Much Do Bespoke Stickers Cost?

-The great news is we don’t charge any extra for a custom size or cutting fancy shapes.
+The great news is we don’t charge any extra for a tailor-made size or cutting fancy shapes.
 We calculate our prices on the amount of material used.
-So as long as you’ve entered the maximum width and height of your cut into the custom measurement tab of the order journey, you’re good to go!
+So as long as you’ve entered the maximum width and height of your cut into the measurement tab of the order journey, you’re good to go!
 The price you see is the price you pay, just remember to supply your artwork with the vector cut path you require.

 Do You Offer Cheap Sticker Printing?